 The tanned Ronto-leather saddle strained and stretched as Etz grabbed the hanging straps of the fur-covered saddlebag pouch and climbed onto the back of the of the first Dewback.
 Topolev and 4120 did the same, climbing onto the remaining two sand lizards.

 They settled into the large leather saddles and retrieved the Dewback stun prods from their protective pouches, screwing the long poles together in the center.
 The giant animals shuddered a bit beneath them as the lumbering beasts adjusted to the weight of the riders.
 4120's Dewback roared, and bucked abruptly as he shocked the beast just behind the head with the long stun prod.
 The angry animal turned and wandered slowly off toward the nearby ridge, shaking its head and kicking up a spray of sand with each step under its' powerful limbs.
 As Etz lowered the front of his prod to shock his Dewback into action, the mount cried out, shaking his head and hurrying to catch up with 4120.
-Falker, 1265 and Taka walked ahead, in their tracks.
-0600 and I followed close behind them with Rogue, Ddraig and Felth.

-All of us on foot walked in a staggered formation, fanning out, advancing off toward the horizon, scanning in every direction for a glint of sunlight, a blown hatch, any hint of a part of the ejected pod.
-It came hurtling from space, and impacted somewhere near here without firing its braking thrusters.
-There should be some visible evidence; a crater, scorched sand, something.
+0600 and I followed close behind them with Rogue, 1265 and Felth.
+Falker, Danz, Blade and Taka walked alongside us in a staggered formation, fanning out, advancing off toward the horizon, scanning in every direction for a glint of sunlight, a blown hatch, any hint of a part of the ejected pod.
+It came hurtling from space, and impacted somewhere near here . . . we should be able to see a crater or scorched sand, or something.

-We walked on for quite some time, over several large dunes finding still nothing each time we crossed the next crest.
+We walked on for quite some time, over several large dunes . . . finding still nothing each time we crossed the next crest.
 Rogue raised the Sentinel crew on his commlink, and asked for another sweep to try and pinpoint the target a little more precisely.
 We had walked to the bottom of the next valley before they flew overhead and swept past us over the next several dunes.
 I pulled out my macrobinoculars and snapped them on, scanning the horizon line.

-The problem with the rolling dunes out here was that the horizon could be a days' walk or a short hike depending on the size of the dune that was in front of you.
-I snapped them off again.
-They were pretty useless from the ground, unless things were to flatten out more.
-"All these dunes are starting to look alike."
+The problem with the dunes was that the horizon could be a days' walk or a short hike depending on the size of the dune that was in front of you.
+I snapped them off again . . . they were pretty useless from the ground, unless things were to flatten out more, "All these dunes are starting to look alike."
 Etz sat up tall in his saddle, straining to see, as the comm crackled, and the Sentinel crew reported a sharper ping on the beacon just over the next ridge.

 The landing gear of the Corellian freighter settled into the sand and her engines wound down as the captain switched off all systems in the cockpit, "We're in good shape, nobody followed us."

-The Wook was opening a panel cover in the wall of the engine compartment when the human walked past, yelling back over his shoulder as he reached into his personal bunk space for a tool box, "Chewie, let's wait on that.
-Take the rest of those cases out of the smuggling compartments and put them in the cache.
+The Wook was opening a panel cover in the wall of the engine compartment when the human walked past, yelling back over his shoulder as he reached into his personal bunk space for a tool box, "Chewie, take the rest of those cases out of the smuggling compartments and put them in the cache.
 You never know when we might need to use that space, and they'll need to be empty.
-When you're done, I need you to check out the targeting system for the upper quad gun array."
+When you get back, I need you to check out the targeting system for the upper quad gun array."